cxrodgers/ArduFSM/MultiSens/README.md

 `IRI`: inter-reward interval; the minimum amount of time that must elapse between rewards.
 Set to 500 by default on the Arduino.

-TO: timeout; the minimum amount of time between a false alarm response and the following trial.
+`TO`: timeout; the minimum amount of time between a false alarm response and the following trial.
 Set to 6000 by default on the Arduino.

-ITI: inter-trial interval; minimum amount of time between trials [?].
+`ITI`: inter-trial interval; minimum amount of time between trials [?].
 Set to 3000 by default on the Arduino.

-RWIN: response window duration; the maximum amount of time the mouse has to respond following the stimulus.
+`RWIN`: response window duration; the maximum amount of time the mouse has to respond following the stimulus.
 Set to 45000 by default on the Arduino.

-MRT: maximum number of rewards mouse can receive on a single trial.
+`MRT`: maximum number of rewards mouse can receive on a single trial.
 Set to 1 by default on the Arduino.

-TOE: terminate on error; whether or not the trial will end immediately following a false alarm response.
+`TOE`: terminate on error; whether or not the trial will end immediately following a false alarm response.
 Set to 1 by default on the Arduino.